hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 * `sku` - (Required) Specifies the SKU of the image used to create the virtual machines.
 Changing this forces a new resource to be created.

 * `version` - (Required) Specifies the version of the image used to create the virtual machines.
 Changing this forces a new resource to be created.

 ---

+A `os_image_notification` block supports the following:

+* `enabled` - (Required) Should the OS image notification be enabled on this Virtual Machine?

+* `timeout` - (Optional) Length of time a notification to be sent to the VM on the instance metadata server till the VM gets OS upgraded.
+The only possible value is `PT15M`.
+Defaults to `PT15M`.

+---